farhanghazi97/MyShell/README.md

 To test:

     -> clone into repository
-    -> run "make" (If not installed , run "sudo apt install make") -> run executable
+    -> run "make" (If not installed , run "sudo apt-get install make") -> run executable